What is IrMO?

 IrMO is used to identify a team of up to six students who will represent Ireland at the International Mathematical Olympiad (IMO)

 , a prestigious international mathematics competition.
-The 2013 IMO competition will take place in Santa Marta, Colombia, from 18 - 28 July 2013.
+The 2014 IMO competition will take place in Cape Town, South Africa, from 3 - 13 July 2014.